choonlog/Global-stabilization/README.md

 # Install
 **1. BooleanSim**

-   *It is necessary to install Visual studio with python development tool before installing this pacage.
+    *It is necessary to install 'Visual studio' with python development tool before this work.

 ```
 cd BooleanSim